M453ru/House-Price-Prediction/README.md

 🫣 **Yes, this is messy.** am I proud of it?
-Absolutely.
-But it's where I started.
+Yeah, absolutely.
+It's where I started, I call it humble beginnings.

-This was my first stab at ML.
-It kinda works.
+This was my first jab at ML as a lone ranger.
+Hear me out, it kinda works.
 It's also a disaster in places.
 I'm keeping it exactly like this so I (and you) can see how much better Project 2 is.

 ## The good
 - It runs, mostly.